Skip to main content

 3rd Axis

-Provides 3D print bureau services using Lithoz LCM technology for technical ceramic materials, specializing in dental, medical, aerospace, and defense applications.
+Provides 3D print bureau services using Lithoz LCM technology for technical ceramic materials and develops innovative plastic recycling technology to convert PPE waste into 3D printing feedstock.

 Sydney, AustraliaFounded 2019$2.5M